-Table 66: WBM "TCP/IP Configuration" Page - "TCP/IP Configuration" Group
+Table 74: WBM "TCP/IP Configuration" Page - "TCP/IP Configuration" Group

-Parameter Meaning Network Details Bridge <n></n> Settings for the bridge currently configured Current IP Address This displays the current IP address.
-Current Subnet Mask This displays current subnet mask.
+Parameter Meaning Network Details Bridge <n></n> Settings for the bridge currently configured Current IP Address This displays s the current IP address.
+Current Subnet Mask This display This displays current subnet mask.
+Current Default Gateway The IP address of the current default gateway is displayed.
 You can specify whether to use a static or dynamic IP address.
-IP Source Static IP Static IP addressing DHCP Dynamic IP addressing via DHCP BootP Dynamic IP addressing via BootP IP Address Enter a static IP address.
-This is enabled if "Static IP" is enabled in the Configuration Type field.
+Static IP Static IP addressing DHCP Dynamic IP addressing via DHCP IP Source BootP Dynamic IP addressing via BootP external The IP address may be assigned by the fieldbus application; this occurs e.g., if the IP address is controlled by the application.
+IP Address Enter a static IP address.
+This is enabled if "Static IP" is enabled in the IP Source field.
 Subnet Mask Enter the subnet mask.
-This is enabled if "Static IP" is enabled in the Configuration Type field.
+This is enabled if "Static IP is enabled in the IP Source field.
+Default Gateway Enter the IP address of the default gateway here.